-August 18 is the 230th day of the year (231st in leap years), with 135 days remaining until the end of the year.
+August 18, 2026, is the 230th day of the year, with 135 days remaining, and it falls on a Tuesday — in the thirty-fourth week of the year.

 International Delivery Rider Appreciation Day was founded by HungryPanda, a global Asian food delivery platform, and added to Chase’s Calendar of Events in 2024.
 It honors the hard work of delivery riders, whose work connects communities with meals and services.
 The date, August 18, was chosen for its visual resemblance to a cyclist with delivery bags (“818”) and the phonetic link between the number “8” and the word “eat.”
 Celebrations often include providing care packages, rider rest stations, and app features that support and recognize riders’ contributions.